-Only one generation ago, over one half of all Americans lived on farms.
-Today, fewer than two percent do.
-These images are taken from the inside, looking out, of the homes of the photographer’s family: parents, grandparents and siblings.
-The pictures are a record of a way of life and evidence of the landscapes that three generations of one family have both inherited and chosen to create.
-They document the story of the move from the country to the city, the loss of the family farm, and the transformation of this country’s culture from rural to urban.
-The images speak to the limitations placed upon us by geography and how some accept those limitations, while others struggle against them.
-It is an issue that touches people in a deeply personal way, and is an experience that is broadly shared in American culture, and throughout the world.
+Just a generation ago, over half of all Americans lived on farms.
+Today, fewer than 2 percent do.
+These images are taken from the inside looking out the windows of 3 generations of my family.
+They record a way of life; landscapes that members of one American family have both inherited and created.
+The pictures tell a story of migration from country to city, the loss of the family farm, and a transformation of this country’s culture from rural to urban.
+They speak to limitations placed on us by geography and culture, and how some accept those limitations while others struggle against them.
+The transmutation of “home” touches each of us in a deeply personal way.
+It’s an experience broadly shared in American culture and throughout the world.

 “The home is a private place, situated in the public arena.
 These images encourage us to consider both the interior and exterior landscape.”

 Class Pictures | Photographs from Two American High Schools

 These photographs of two public high schools address the way in which our society’s values are reflected in the spaces we create, and in the marks and changes created by use.
 Schurz Public High School, on Chicago’s north side, was designed at a time when public education was seen as a noble endeavor and a source of strength for the nation.
 Over the years, use and changing priorities left their mark on this National Historic Landmark.
 Marathon High School, in rural Wisconsin, is a very different physical structure.
 Resembling a laboratory, and completed in the early 1960s, the physical space seemed immune to change.
 These photographs point to the values that led us to create these spaces, while raising questions about how our ideals of education and social relationships have changed.